 How to introduce the Pain Toolkit to patients

-The Pain Toolkit can teach patients the need to learn pain self-management skills and the importance to use them in everyday activities.
+The Pain Toolkit can help patients learn pain self-management skills and the importance to use them in everyday activities.
 Many learn that it is certainly not all up to their doctor or healthcare team to manage their pain.

 Assessment - Identifying patients with complex pain.